KhaledEkramy/Percolation-System-GUI/README.md

 ## Overview

 The "Percolation System GUI" project is designed to provide a graphical user interface (GUI) for visualizing and interacting with the Percolation System.
-The core functionality is implemented in the Java class `Percolation`, utilizing the `edu.princeton.cs.algs4.WeightedQuickUnionUF` class for union-find operations.
+The core functionality is implemented in the Java class `Percolation`.

 ## Features